mantidproject/mantidimaging/docs/user_guide/gui/loading_saving.rst

 The *Overwrite* option removes checking for existing data of the same name.
 When disabled an error will be raised of the specified output directory is not empty prior to saving.

-*Swap Axes* is used to convert between projection and sinogram indexed image stacks.